How to Enable or Disable the “Clear TPM” Button in Windows 11 Security App

 What is TPM?

-TPM stands for Trusted Platform Module.
-It’s a small chip inside your computer that keeps your information safe.
-It stores things like passwords and encryption keys.
+TPM, which stands for Trusted Platform Module, is a small chip inside your computer designed to keep your information secure.
+It stores sensitive details like passwords and encryption keys.
 Think of it as a tiny security guard for your PC.

 What Does the “Clear TPM” Button Do?